Blog PostJul 29, 2020

 Dr. Joe Mascaro, director of education and research at Planet, discusses the effects of the pandemic on the environment, and its implications for energy transitions and earth sciences research.

-Joe Mascaro is a nonresident senior fellow with the Foresight, Strategy, and Risks (FSR) Initiative in the Scowcroft Center for Strategy and Security.
+Joe Mascaro was a nonresident senior fellow with the Scowcroft Strategy Initiative in the Scowcroft Center for Strategy and Security.
 His work is at the intersection of pure research into global environmental change, and efforts to develop new Earth monitoring and climate mitigation strategies.
 He is the director of education and research at Planet, an aerospace company based in San Francisco, where he studies the ecological implications of climate change.
 Prior to joining Planet, Joe was an American Association for the Advancement of Science Fellow in the US Global Development Lab at USAID, supporting worldwide efforts to use science and technology to reduce poverty.